 A resignation letter for a new job is a formal letter containing information about your plans to resign from your current job.
 It is meant to provide details of your intention to terminate your employment with a particular company in a professional way.

 This document is usually written after you have informed your boss about your plans to resign.
 You can either inform them in person or through email.
-However, the best way is to inform them in person before writing and submitting this resignation letter for a new job.
+However, the best way is to inform them in person before writing and submitting this letter for a new job.

-As an employee, when you decide to leave your current job for a new job, it is essential to inform your employer.
+As an employee, when you decide to leave your current job for a new one, it is essential to inform your employer.
 It is professional and respectful to notify your boss of the career change you want to make.

-Whatever the case, the best way to announce this career change to your employer is by writing them a resignation letter for a new job.
+Whatever the case, the best way to announce this career change to your employer is by writing them a resignation letter.
 The letter should highlight how grateful you are for being their employee, have positive remarks about the job you are leaving behind, and include complimentary phrases about the company and employer.

-With a proper resignation letter, you are bound to have a smooth job transition from one job to another.
-Therefore, ensure that the format and tone of the resignation letter for a new job are formal and professional.
-Through this article you will be able to know about what is it and how to write a professional resignation letter for the new job.
+With a proper letter, you are bound to have a smooth job transition from one job to another.
+Therefore, ensure that the format and tone of the resignation letter are formal and professional.
+Through this article, you will be able to learn about what it is and how to write a professional resignation letter for a new job.

 Free Sample Letters

-Reason to Submit
+Reasons to Submit

-Also, you should submit a resignation letter for a new job to maintain a proper professional relationship with your soon-to-be previous employer.
-This will be helpful in the future as your employer will be willing to hire you once again in the organization or even act as your reference for another job.
+Also, you should submit a resignation letter to maintain a proper professional relationship with your soon-to-be previous employer.
+This will be helpful in the future, as your employer will be willing to hire you once again in the organization or even act as your reference for another job.

 Essential Details to Include

-When submitting a resignation letter to either your employer directly or the company’s HR, it is essential to ensure you have included all the required information.
-The fundamental details that must be found in your resignation letter for a new job include:
+When submitting such a letter to either your employer directly or the company’s HR, it is essential to ensure you have included all the required information.

-- A statement that establishes that you are resigning from the company
+• A statement that establishes that you are resigning from the company

-- A statement of appreciation to the manager
+• A statement of appreciation to the manager

-- Any other essential information about your resignation
+• Any other essential information about your resignation

-- Your signature
+• Your signature

 Header

-The header of the letter should contain the date, your name and contact information, the recipient’s name and contact information, the subject line and greetings.
+The header of the letter should contain the date, your name and contact information, the recipient’s name and contact information, the subject line, and greetings.
 The date is usually the date you have chosen to submit or deliver the letter.
 This must be included to make the letter valid and show that it is recent.

 Both the sender’s and recipient’s contact information is usually an email address and/ or a phone number.
-For the recipient, you also need to include your employer’s title and name of the company.
-Ensure you include a subject line in the letter as it will act as the title of the letter.
+For the recipient, you also need to include your employer’s title and the name of the company.
+Ensure you include a subject line in the letter, as it will act as the title of the letter.

 Greetings are essential and must be included just before you start writing the introduction part of the letter.
 Instead of “dear” when including the greetings, you can also use “hello” with their name or “sir or madam.”